FernandoHenning/ManufacturingApp/README.md

 Develop an API for a manufacturing-related application using .NET 8: one using a RESTful approach.
 The application has the following models:

-- RawMaterial
+- RawMaterial: Name, Description
-- Supplier
+- Supplier: Name, Description, Price for each associated RawMaterial
-- Recipe
+- Recipe: Name, Description
-- Product
+- Product: Name, Description, Selling Price

 ### Relationships: